tiagogribeiro/cache-intersystems-studio-tools/README.md

 - Import project in namespace %SYS
 - In version control enable: %SourceControl.Git

+Important, if you do not compile due to error 'SlackConfiguration does not exist' It is necessary to configure integration with Slack, rename the '% SourceControl.Autotamtion.Integration.SlackConfigurationSample' class to '% SourceControl.Autotamtion.Integration.SlackConfiguration' and recompile the '% SourceControl'

+If you did not want the integration to be enabled, just rename the file and do not do any service configuration.

 The version control configuration should follow the repository: https://github.com/intersystems-ru/cache-tort-git